Our History

 Donor

 This is a fantastic opportunity for your business to gain visibility while supporting a meaningful cause.
-Your involvement will not only help strengthen the WiLL program, but it will also connect you with an engaged community of individuals who are committed to making a difference.
+Your involvement will not only help strengthen the WILL program, but it will also connect you with an engaged community of individuals who are committed to making a difference.
 As a sponsor, your business will play an integral role in empowering these women and fostering positive change.

 To become a sponsor, please email Bethany@unitedayofjacksoncounty.org